 The Department is a place of intellectual vitality and diversity in which all students, faculty, and staff have the opportunity and the impetus to achieve their highest potential.
 Signs of this vitality and diversity are seen in innovative research conducted by students and faculty; creative, flexible, adaptable, and forward-looking curricula; outstanding classroom teaching; attentive academic mentoring; and a shared sense of a community that is inclusive and respectful of all members.
 We are proud of our contributions to the public mission of the University of California, as demonstrated for example by our role in providing access to higher education for students from low and middle-income families.

 CEE is widely acknowledged to be a national and international leader.
-In its latest rankings, US News and World Report has ranked all of CEE's graduate programs as #1 and CEE's undergraduate program in the top 3 nationally.
+In its latest national rankings, US News and World Report has ranked both of CEE's graduate programs as #1 and CEE's undergraduate program in the top 3.